 For the thousands of people who immigrated to America, an emotional gateway had to be passed.
-Located in the city of New York, this first point of entry for most immigrants was Ellis Island, the first stop on their way to new opportunities and experiences in America.
-For the vast majority of immigrants, Ellis Island truly was an “Island of Hope,” but for others, it became the “Island of Tears” – a place where families were separated, and individuals were denied entry into the United States.
+Located in New York City, this first point of entry for most immigrants was Ellis Island, the first stop on their way to new opportunities and experiences in America.
+For most immigrants, Ellis Island truly was an “Island of Hope.”
+Still, for others, it became the “Island of Tears” – a place where families were separated and individuals were denied entry into the United States.

-During the years 1820 – 1920, it is estimated that over 34,000,000 people left their native lands, primarily in Europe, to build new lives in America.
+Between 1820 and 1920, it is estimated that over 34,000,000 people left their native lands, primarily in Europe, to build new lives in America.
 Many of them would travel quickly past the crowded cities of the East to reach the freedom and opportunities of the American West.
-But who were these immigrants, and why did they come to settle in the American West?
+But who were these immigrants, and why did they settle in the American West?

 The immigrants represented diverse European backgrounds.
 The earliest arrivals included people from England, Ireland, and Germany.
 This first wave of new Americans left their homelands from 1820 to 1840, many seeking new lives after the Napoleonic Wars.
 In 1845, Ireland suffered the first of several disastrous potato famines.
 Thousands died at home, while over 1,500,000 migrated to escape starvation.
 Germans also came to America, leaving behind brutal political suppression after the 1848 revolution and seeking economic opportunities.
 These groups brought the number of immigrants to over three million in less than 20 years.

 Their journeys were full of sacrifice, danger, and hardship.
-Most knew that they would never again see their friends, family, or homeland.
-Preparations began with an application for the proper paperwork, the sale of personal belongings or real estate to finance the trip, and packing all possessions into makeshift bundles and boxes.
+Most knew they would never see their friends, family, or homeland again.
+Preparations began with an application for the proper paperwork, selling personal belongings or real estate to finance the trip, and packing all possessions into makeshift bundles and boxes.
 If the emigrant lived inland, transportation to the coast had to be arranged by rail, wagon, carriage, boat, or on foot.
 Upon reaching a port town, the emigrants had to make their way through thieves and corrupt businessmen who tried to cheat them at the docks.